EU plays down Irish Republic bail-out talks

 Mr Rehn also sought to clarify the situation regarding Greece's bail-out, following concerns raised by Austria that Greece had not fulfilled its obligations under the EU-backed aid package, as well as reports that Austria had yet to submit its December contribution to the bail-out.

 "A decision on the third instalment for Greece should be taken in December by the 14 participating euro area member states that participate in the loan scheme.
 But the disbursement has always been seen for January next year," he said.

-"The decision is in December, the disbursement in January, so there is no delay."'Ready to support'
+"The decision is in December, the disbursement in January, so there is no delay."

 There have been reports that the UK is considering offering billions of pounds of direct loans to the Irish Republic.

 However, a spokesman for the UK Treasury said: "There has been no application from Ireland and we are not speculating on the situation."